-Written by Molly Carlson.
+Written by Molli Carlson.
 Medically reviewed by board-certified dermatologist Dr. Julie Jackson.

-Whether you suffer from a dry, oily, or acne-prone complexion, the expert tips in this article should help you find your ideal balance.
+Whether you’ve got a dry, oily, or acne-prone complexion, our dermatologist-recommended tips should help you restore skin ph balance naturally.

 What Is the Normal pH Balance of Skin?

-The general assumption is that skin pH is slightly acidic, between 5-6 on the pH scale.
-That said, some studies have proposed that the optimal pH level for skin may even be a touch below 5.
+It’s generally accepted that skin pH is slightly acidic, falling somewhere between 5-6 on the pH scale.
+Some recent studies have proposed that the best pH level for skin may fall just below 5.

 Get the best tips from the cleaning obsessed.